 In the afternoon, there were receptions at Buckingham Palace and on Horse Guards Parade where members of the Royal Family had a chance to meet RAF veterans, serving personnel and their families.

-After the christening of Prince Louis at the St. James Palace yesterday, I was not expecting Duchess to be present at today’s event.
-It was a lovely gesture from Duchess to be there as Prince William has served as RAF pilot for a long time.
+After the christening of Prince Louis at the St. James Palace yesterday, I was not expecting The Duchess to be present at today’s event.
+It was a lovely gesture from her to be there as Prince William has served as RAF pilot for a long time.

 One amusing fact about the coat is the design.
 It has the same design as the white coat dress Duchess wore at the christening of Princess Charlotte.
 Duchess wore the same design on Royal Wedding this year.
 The coat features wide lapel collars with fit and flare bodice.